[campaign] exclusive

 For reference, you can also use the AP Style Guide for American or the Oxford Style Manual for British English.

-2.6.
+2.7.
 Align your visual and verbal identity

 Congratulations!
 You've successfully created your verbal identity!
-Now, you might wonder how you effectively translate words into images and vice versa.

 Ideally, you design your visuals at the same time you build your verbal identity.
 That way, you make sure to create cohesive branded storytelling.
 Especially for your website, this step is important: When illustrations match and strengthen your headline and speak to your audience in the same voice, you will significantly increase user experience.
 Vice versa, if the wording of your call to action establishes a direct relationship with its design, it will be more appealing to users.